zachaysan/symmetric-encryption/index.md

 in a header on the file in encrypted form using the current global key/cipher.

 The ActiveRecord `attr_encrypted` method supports the `random_iv: true` option.
-Similarly for MongoMapper and Mongoid the `random_iv: true` option can be added.
+Similarly for Mongoid the `random_iv: true` option can be added.

 Note that encrypting the same input string with the same key and :random_iv => true option will result in different encrypted output every time it is encrypted.